 For purposes of this Indenture, the following is considered (a) the “Favorable Final Judgment” is the unappealable final decision before the arbitration in the Arbitration Proceeding, which guarantees the right of the Issuer to acquire the J&F Interest and (b) "Adverse Final Judgment” is the unappealable final decision before the arbitration in the Arbitration Proceeding which does not guarantee the right of the Issuer to acquire the J&F Interest.

-Exclusively upon the occurrence of any of the events provided in items (vi) to (xix) above (jointly the “Events of Redemption Related to Eldorado”), the Issuer shall promptly, upon becoming aware of the occurrence of any such event, notify the Fiduciary Agent, the Bookkeeping Agent, and B3 or issuance of communication to the Debenture Holders, informing: (i) the Event of Redemption Related to Eldorado that occurred; (ii) the date for the Mandatory Early Full Redemption, which shall be a Business Day and shall be made within [sixty (60) days] as from the date of occurrence of an Event of Redemption Related to Eldorado (the “Eldorado Triggered Mandatory Prepayment Date”); (iii) previous mention of the payment amount due to Debenture Holders, which shall not contemplate, in any case, a premium, fine, penalties, reimbursement, make-whole or additional costs without prejudice of any Default Interest, in the terms of this Indenture; and (iv) any other information relevant to the Debenture Holders (“Communication of Early Redemption Related to Eldorado").
+Exclusively upon the occurrence of any of the events provided in items (vi) to (xii) above (jointly the “Events of Redemption Related to Eldorado”), the Issuer shall promptly, upon becoming aware of the occurrence of any such event, notify the Fiduciary Agent, the Bookkeeping Agent, and B3 or issuance of communication to the Debenture Holders, informing: (i) the Event of Redemption Related to Eldorado that occurred; (ii) the date for the Mandatory Early Full Redemption, which shall be a Business Day and shall be made within forty (40) days as from the date of occurrence of an Event of Redemption Related to Eldorado (the “Eldorado Triggered Mandatory Prepayment Date”); (iii) previous mention of the payment amount due to Debenture Holders, which shall not contemplate, in any case, a premium, fine, penalties, reimbursement, make-whole or additional costs without prejudice of any Default Interest, in the terms of this Indenture; and (iv) any other information relevant to the Debenture Holders (“Communication of Early Redemption Related to Eldorado").

 Within two (2) Business Days counted as from the occurrence of any Events of Mandatory Early Full Redemption, except for the Events of Redemption Related to Eldorado, which are subject to item 7.3.2 above, the Issuer shall individually notify the Debenture Holders, with a copy to the Fiduciary Agent, the Bookkeeping Agent, and B3 or issuance of communication to the Debenture Holders, informing: (i) the Events of Mandatory Early Full Redemption that occurred; (ii) the date for the Mandatory Early Full Redemption, which shall be a Business Day and shall be made within five (5) Business Days as from the date on which the communication referred to in this item 7.3.3. was issued (the “Non-Eldorado Triggered Mandatory Prepayment Date”, together with the Eldorado Triggered Mandatory Prepayment Date, the “Mandatory Prepayment Dates” and each a “Mandatory Prepayment Date”; (iii) previous mention of the payment amount due to Debenture Holders, which shall not contemplate, in any case, a premium, fine, penalties, reimbursement, make-whole or additional costs; and (iv) any other information relevant to the Debenture Holders (“Communication of Mandatory Early Full Redemption" and, jointly with Communication of Early Redemption Related to Eldorado, the “Communications of Mandatory Early Full Redemption”).